Home Health Taking Antibiotics Safely

 Antibiotic resistance occurs when bacteria develop ways to protect themselves against antibiotics.

 Antibiotic resistance is one of the most urgent threats to public health.
-It is connected to the health of people, animals and the environment.
+It affects the health of people, animals and the environment.

 Common antibiotics and resistant infections include: